theshubhamy/MediTrack/ROLES.md

 To add a new role:

-1. Add role to `ROLES` enum in `prisma/schema.prisma`
+1. Add role to `UserRole` enum in `src/models/User.js`
 2. Add role constant to `src/utils/roles.js`
 3. Update helper functions in `src/utils/roles.js`
 4. Add role checks to routes in `src/routes/`
 5. Update views to handle new role
-6. Run Prisma migration: `npm run prisma:migrate`
+6. Run Sequelize migration: `npm run db:migrate`

 ---

 For more information, see the main [README.md](./README.md) file.